 Undertaken at Turramurra Vet Hospital (with testing performed at an external export-accredited laboratory)

 Some countries require a blood test after rabies vaccinations to confirm that immunity has been achieved.

 Whilst this may vary from country to country, the rabies protection validity test is generally carried out on a sample collected by an authorised veterinarian at least 30 days after the date of vaccination and not less than three months before the date of movement.
 The test must be performed by an export accredited laboratory.

 Rabies antibody blood test results generally take 3-4 weeks to be receive results so take this into account when making your booking.

 6. Final Government Vet Health Check

-The final health check by an Australian Government quarantine vet must take place close to your flight time where they issue a Health Certificate and Export Permit.
+The final health check (or appendix 6 form), must take place close to your flight time and then be reviewed by an Australian Government official..
 While the time varies from country to country, it can be as small as 48 hours before you fly.
+Turramurra Vet can perform this health check and complete the appendix 6 form, which you then present to the Australian Government vet quarantine service (this appointment is made by your transport company).
 The Sydney address of the Australian Government vet quarantine service (Federal Department of Agriculture) is Building 2, Level 7, 185 O’Riordan Street, Mascot, NSW 2018 (map).
 Pet owners must submit a Notice of Intention 10 working days prior to departure.
 More details can be found on the Australian Government Agriculture website.
 Note that as the Australian Government vet service is only open weekdays, never book a Sunday or Monday morning flight, as if your flight is delayed, your pet’s final health check may be more than 48 hours ago, and thus invalid, and the export process will fail.
 Check departure times of flights from Sydney Airport here.